ome/omero-documentation/omero/sysadmins/unix/server-installation.rst

 The installation and configuration of the prerequisite applications are mostly outside the scope of this document.
 For Linux distributions, use of the default package manager is recommended.
-For BSD systems, the ports system provides all the prerequisites.
 For MacOS X, Homebrew is recommended.
 This guide provides the package names to install for a number of contemporary systems.
 However, the names and versions provided vary between releases.
 Please do check for similar packages if the one documented here is not available for your